Gichki

-Gichki or Gitchki is a Rajput tribe living in the Makran region of Pakistan and Iran.
+Gichki or Gitchki is a tribe living in the Makran region of Pakistan and Iran.
 The tribe, initially settled in the Gichk valley of Panjgur and now mostly Balochi-speaking, formed ruling class of the state of Makran from 1740 until 1955.

 Origins

 The ancestors of Gichki, stated to be Rajputs, appear to have arrived between the fifteenth–seventeenth centuries in Makran.
 Jaipur, Jodhpur, Marwar in Rajasthan, Jamnagar in Gujarat, Lahore in Punjab, and Sindh are suggested as their probable places of origin.
 They are said to have converted to Islam three generations after their arrival.
-Ethnically they are not of Baloch stock and instead have roots in the Indus Valley.
+Ethnically they are not of Baloch stock.
 Since they were not pastoralists unlike the Baloch or as numerous as the already settled population of Makran, some scholars consider it likely that Gichki migrated as a group of mercenaries, and conquered Makran through diplomacy and by establishing alliances with the ruling families.
 The historian Fiorani Piacentini believes that the close association of Gichkis with Zikrism, a local heterodox sect, also played an important role in their rise to power.